geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

+ This primitive was originally developed to remove striping and microphonics noise in IFS images.
+The noise level of the detector has since decreased significantly and therefore this primitive is generally only useful for short exposures.
+Note that without proper examination, this primitive may INTRODUCE a systematic noise into the image.
+Users should consult the IFS handbook destriping section when using this primitive.

-  Subtract horizontal striping from the background of a 2d raw IFS image by masking spectra and using the remaining regions to obtain a sampling of the striping.
+  This primitive subtracts horizontal striping from the background of a 2d raw IFS image by masking spectra and using the remaining regions to obtain a sampling of the striping.